helenmurugan/heritage-housing-issues/README.md

 ## Testing
 ### PEP8 Compliance Testing
 The python code from all .py files was passed through the [CI Python Linter](https://pep8ci.herokuapp.com/).
 Code passed with no errors in most cases.
-However, there were a few exceptions where the code could not be split across multiple lines whilst maintaining readbility.
-These exceptions are shown below:
+However, there was one exceptions where the code could not be split across multiple lines whilst maintaining readability.
-* page_sale_price_analysis - line 286
+* In page_sale_price_analysis - line 286:
     * pps_score_stats = pps_matrix_raw.query("ppscore < 1").filter(['ppscore']).describe().T

 ### Manual Testing